International Marketing - Definition, Importance, Types & Example

 What is International Marketing?

-International marketing is the strategy by a company to sell goods & services across different countries.
-In international marketing, a company which manufactures goods, identifies similar customer needs abroad, promotes its goods & sells them.
+International marketing is a type of marketing strategy which is used by a company to sell its goods & services across different countries and geographies to expand its reach internationally.
+In international marketing, a company which manufactures goods, identifies similar customer needs abroad, promotes its goods & sells them across the globe.
 Companies usually export locally produced goods but can also set up international manufacturing units to decrease costs, increase efficiency & drive revenue.

 Importance of International Marketing

 Companies which are constantly growing explore new geographies, which can also be international destinations.
 The strategies used to reach out global customers is international marketing.

 What this means is that global MNCs like Toyota, Nike, PepsiCo, McDonalds etc., which now have a universal customer base, tend to exploit the differences between the operational costs, competitive advantages and expertise of the different parts of the world and integrate them together in order to function most optimally.